 Individuals with this trait prefer working alone as they need to tend to every matter in the minutest of details.

 DiSC profile theory was developed by William Moulton Marston in 1920 and was his attempt to understand how the average person worked psychologically.
 He created a twenty-four question test that would let him quickly discover what made you tick.
 Since then, DiSC has now been finely tuned to give an accurate picture of your core personality traits.

 DiSC profiles are used to match future employees to positions.
 The company can use the method to create a profile of the ideal candidate for the job.
 Maybe they need someone who is less dominant but is stronger in the influence and steadiness categories.
 When you take your DiSC test, they will then compare your profile to what they want.
 If you work well with others, can cooperate on team projects and thrive on discussion, then congratulations the job is yours.

 Employers hope that DiSC will let them see the real you in a interview, as candidates have become masters at presenting ideal versions of themselves which soon fall away in the work environment.

 DiSC is now widely used to gauge future performance of individuals, but it is an assessment that you can take for yourself as well.
 Discovering the personality traits you possess will not only help your probable employers but will help you manifold as well.

 Companies often ask their employees to take this test to see,

 DiSC is also great for motivational speakers; career coaches and councilors who help graduates define their career path.

-The key to passing any test is to practice but how do you score good on a personality test?
-Either you have that personality or you don’t; what you can do is work on your personality.
-There are always a few things that you can improve in yourself and it will help you not in your current job search alone but elsewhere in the future as well.
+The key to passing any test is to practice but how do you score big on a personality test?
+Either you have that personality, or you don’t; what you can do is work on your personality.
+There are always a few things that you can improve in yourself, and it will help you not in your current job search alone but elsewhere in the future as well.